mangusta123/traderobots1/README.md

 Trade robots exploiting three different trading strategies

-These robots are based on COM-based SmartLab API provided by ITinvest (broker company headquartered
+These robots are based on COM SmartLab API provided by ITinvest (broker company headquartered

 in Moscow, Russia, more info at http://www.itinvest.ru/) which serves as an intermediary between trader